learnscripture/learnscripture.net/README.rst

 necessary, and chef/puppet would probably not provide easy shortcuts.

 Most config for these apps is stored in ./config (ideally all should be there)

-Some customisation of the apps provided by WebFaction was done e.g. apache start/stop scripts are disabled/changed, replaced with supervisord.

 See fabfile.py for more details on some of these things.